on this page

-If your patient has unused services on referral at the end of the calendar year, they can continue to use them the next year.
+If your patient has unused services on their referral at the end of the calendar year, they can use them the next year.

 Calendar year claiming limits for mental health services

-In a calendar year, your patient can receive psychological therapy and/or FPS services up to the combined limit of:
+In a calendar year, your patient can receive psychological therapy and FPS services up to the combined limit of: